chrisjim316/freeCodeCamp-/Video Challenge Progress Tracker/README.md

 * Chrome Dev Tools: Console
   - This panel allows me to view raw or structured data by using standard JS statements and console-specific commands
   - Additionally, I could view information(structured data) returned from an API
+* Chrome Dev Tools: Summary
+  - Device mode allows you to view your page in different sizes of screens with different network connections.

 [Full map](https://www.freecodecamp.org/map) of the FCC curriculum.

 Visit [MyWiki](https://github.com/chrisjim316/freeCodeCamp-/wiki/Video-Challenges-Progress-Tracker).